kubernetes/enhancements/keps/sig-node/5233-node-readiness-gates/README.md

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

-The new readiness gate controller in `kube-controller-manager` will have a small, fairly constant resource footprint.
-The node-local probing mechanisms may add a small amount of resource usage on each node, but this is expected to be negligible.
+The new readiness gate controller in `kube-controller-manager` will increase a resource footprint on the master nodes when enabled.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?